PerfectDay20/perfectday20.github.io/content/blog/2022-02-21-comparison-of-parquet-and-orc/index.md

 The difference is that Parquet provides gzip while ORC provides zlib.
 [A good article to explain gzip and zlib.](https://dev.to/biellls/compression-clearing-the-confusion-on-zip-gzip-zlib-and-deflate-15g1)

 LZO needs extra libraries so I didn't test it.
+Below table shows different file size ratios compared with the smallest combination zlib + ORC.
+All the compression configs are default, such as compression level.

 | **compression** | **Parquet** | **ORC** |
 | --------------- | ----------- | ------- |